 How to get there

-To get to Asian side from the European side of Istanbul, here are a few transportation options:
+To get to the Asian side from the European side of Istanbul, here are a few transportation options:

 Ferry: